-Dawn Langley Simmons was a prolific author and pioneer of transgender and interracial marriage equality during the violent 1960’s civil rights era in the south.
-Born Gordon Langley Hall in England, he moved to the United States and in 1968 underwent one of the first sex change operations in the country at Johns Hopkins Hospital.
+Eighteen years after her death, Natasha Simmons explores the eccentric and mysterious life story of her transgender mother, Dawn Langley Simmons.
+Born Gordon Langley Hall and raised on the English estate of writer Virginia Wolfe’s lover, Vita Sackville-West, the enigmatic Hall moved to the United States and in 1968 underwent one of the first sex change operations in the country at Johns Hopkins Hospital.
 Gordon emerged as Dawn Pepita Langley Hall.
-Her subsequent interracial marriage to John-Paul Simmons and the birth of their bi-racial daughter Natasha stirred deep fear and hate, scandalizing her adopted home of Charleston, SC.
+Her subsequent interracial marriage to John-Paul Simmons and the mysterious birth of their bi-racial daughter Natasha in the deep south during the violent 1970’s stirred deep fear and hatred in her adopted home of Charleston, SC.

 Dawn’s story was one in which mystery and legend swirled, even to this day.
 She was the author of more than 20 books.
 She was the adopted daughter of famed actress, Dame Margaret Rutherford and designated heir to the fortune of painter Isabel Whitney.
 She lived in a grand mansion filled with antiques and a hidden garden, but ultimately lost it all.
 It was said she even had a coming-out party for her two Chihuahuas who were displayed on velvet cushions, dressed in chenille, long gloves and pearls.
 In her later years, Dawn fell in love and became engaged to Lemuel Smith, one of the most dangerous death-row serial killers in US history.